david-dome9/cloud-bots/docs/Bots.md

 Limitations: This will fail if there is something still attached to the SG.

 ## sg_rules_delete
-What it does: Deletes all ingress and egress rules from a SG
+What it does: Deletes all ingress and egress rules from an SG
 Usage: AUTO: sg_rules_delete
 Limitations: none